Maple Leaf DBT PLLC

 How much does DBT skills training cost?

-We are happy to accept credit or debit card as payment, and we add a $25 processing charge per module to tuition paid this way.
+We are happy to accept credit or debit card as payment, and we add a $35 processing charge per module to tuition paid this way.
+You can also use Venmo or PayPal.
+There is a similar fee for these as well when they are linked to a credit card.
 Under some circumstances we may make other payment arrangements - if there is some question here, please call us.

 How do I join?